A warning

 We saw this very clearly when in the mid '90s with the introduction of Java people started to use OOP and specifically inheritance everywhere.

-The well known example was the representations of houshold items. cats and dogs.
+The well known example, though it is entirely possible I made that up, was the representations of household items: cats and dogs.
 As both cats and dogs are mammals it sounded like a good idea to create a class called "Mammal" and to make the class "Cat" and the class "Dog" both inherit from that class.
 After all there are a lot of common features between cats and dogs.
-This was fine.
-However later that also wanted to represent other things around the house, chairs and tables.
+So instead of implementing almost everything twice we can implement them in the "Mammal" class and then make the specializations in the "Cat" and "Dog" classes.

 In the name of code-reuse and DRY they created a totally unmaintainable mess.